 Taste is so subjective and personal (and I do not wish to write poetic descriptions about the various flavors and distinctions), but there are three essential traits for successful pies:

 1) Not too juicy (or the pie goes mushy)

 2) Apple pieces hold their shape after baking

-3) Apple is still flavourful after baking
+3) Apple is still flavorful after baking

-Before you ask why I didn’t (perhaps) include your favourites on the list, know that there are over 7500 cultivars of apples.
+Before you ask why I didn’t (perhaps) include your favorites on the list, know that there are over 7500 cultivars of apples.
 And no, I haven’t tried them all though I do try as many varieties I can.

 I’ve narrowed down my selections to apples grown here in Ontario.

 - Northern Spy

 I like to combine 2-3 varieties in pies and apple sauce.

 Apple peeler – Amazon.com